whatsyourask/ctf/VulnHub/Warzone: 3/README.md

 ### Explore

-An user "exomorph" has in his home directory 'encryptor' and encrypted file.But I can't decompile the program from shell.
-So I copied binary to my machine with `cat wrz3encryptor.jar | base64`.
+A user "exomorph" has in his home directory 'encryptor' and encrypted file.
+But I can't decompile the program from the shell.
+So I copied the binary to my machine with `cat wrz3encryptor.jar | base64`.

-### Decryption of the aliens
+### The decryption of the aliens

-Decompile the jar and create a new package, change mode to `Cipher.DECRYPT_MODE`.
+Decompile the jar and create a new package, change the mode to `Cipher.DECRYPT_MODE`.
 Got `aliens.txt`.

 ### ssh

-While I was in exomorph shell, I did `ls` in home dir and saw an user `anunnaki`.
+While I was in exomorph shell, I did `ls` in home dir and saw a user `anunnaki`.
 There are 3 passwords for this user.
 Got the anunnaki shell.

 ### gpg